domsson/falcon/README.md

 11. **Request cab setup**
-    The `controller` sends a message to all `cab`s, instructing them to perform setup; this message includes a list of all `floor`s, including their z-position, as well as their custom floor number/names, if any, and whether each `floor` is actually accessible by that particular `cab` (some floors might not be accessible by all the `cab`s in a `bank`)
+    The `controller` sends a message to all `cab`s, instructing them to perform setup; this message includes a list of all `floor`s, including their z-position, as well as their custom floor names, if any, and whether each `floor` is actually accessible by that particular `cab` (some floors might not be accessible by all the `cab`s in a `bank`)
 12. **Perform cab setup**
     All `cab`s perform setup, including setting up their subcomponents; the `cab`s then send a message back to the `controller`,